 2. Use Ice Packs for Swelling

-- Apply an ice pack for 15-20 minutes on and off during the first 24-48 hours.
+- Use an ice pack for 15-20 minutes on and off during the first 24-48 hours.
+Warm compresses could be applied after 48 hours to relieve stiffness.

 3. Eat Soft, Nutritious Foods